cerncas/2022Sevrier/README.md

 - [student_instructions.md](./student_instructions.md) contains all information to get ready for the course.
 We kindly ask the student to read this document **before coming** to CAS to **prepare yourself** (and **your laptop**) for the course.
 - [lecturer_instructions.md](./lecturer_instructions.md) contains some useful for the lecturer.
+- The overleaf repository can be found at https://www.overleaf.com/read/rqmgdrfgdcrs

 > **NOTE:** the material in this repository is expected to evolve over time thanks to the feedback received from you!
 Please don't hesitate to transmit us your comments, suggestions, and complains!